 Ranking 9th in total sportsmen and 5th in annual spending, The Badger State’s 1.55 million sportsmen spend $4.03 billion annually and support over 55,722 jobs in the state.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Wisconsin are members of the Congressional Sportsmen’s Caucus, Governor Scott Walker, and the Wisconsin Legislative Sportsmen's Caucus.
+Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Wisconsin are members of the Congressional Sportsmen’s Caucus, and the Wisconsin Legislative Sportsmen's Caucus.

 For more information on the elected officials protecting and promoting the sportsmen’s traditions in Wisconsin please contact Upper Midwestern States Manger Nick Buggia.

 Wisconsin State Caucus Fact Sheet

 Congressional Sportsmen's Caucus

 Caucus Leadership — Your local representatives in state government